htmlplus/document/src/content/en/components/divider.md

 # Divider

-It's a thin line that can divide the content vertically or horizontally.
+A thin line that divides the content vertically or horizontally.

 <Playground />